FaceTime Like A Pro (eBook)

 • You must be over 13 years of age.
 (The age may vary depending on the country and region in which you live).

-How to add Legacy Contact for your Apple ID on iPhone, iPad, or Mac
+How to Add a Legacy Contact for Your Apple ID on iPhone, iPad, or Mac

-Being a part of the Apple ecosystem, a Legacy Contact you add on your iPhone will appear on all your Apple devices signed in with the same Apple ID.
-If you are not on the same Apple ID, you can find our guide on how to change your Apple ID on iPhone, iPad, and Mac, which should help.
+When you add a Legacy Contact on your iPhone, it syncs across all devices signed in with the same Apple ID.
+If your devices use different Apple IDs, check out our guide on changing your Apple ID on iPhone, iPad, and Mac.

 1. Open the Settings app.